AS97GitHub/Conker-Glyph-Editor/README.md

 ## Usage

 1. **"Open .bin..."** — select a font file (for example, `default.bin` from `ConkerFont`).
-2. **"Open Texture..."** — select the extracted texture for the same font (BMP or PNG, for example one extracted with CrystalTile2 or your own export).
+2. **"Open Texture..."** — select the extracted texture for the same font (BMP or PNG, for example one extracted with CrystalTile2, ImageHeat, or your own export).
-3. Select the correct **profile** from the drop-down list (`ConkerFont` / `FrontendTitle`).
-Each profile uses different coordinate calibration coefficients.
+3. Select the correct **profile** from the drop-down list (`ConkerFont` / `ConkerFontJapanese` / `FrontendTitle` / `FrontendTitleJapanese`).
+Each profile is a fixed preset with the coordinate calibration coefficients already determined for that font (see "Important Note" below) — there is no interactive calibration step, just pick the profile matching the font you opened.
 4. The glyph list on the left lets you select a glyph.
 The selected glyph is highlighted on the texture with a light blue rectangle and corner handles.
 5. **Editing:**
    - Drag a corner handle to resize the glyph rectangle (`x0/y0/x1/y1`).